mdvsh/rtc/README.md

 ### rtc

-> working through Ray Tracing in One Weekend series by Peter Shirley
+> learning through Ray Tracing in One Weekend series by Peter Shirley

 todo:
 - attempt to improve performance and safety